kno3comma14/personal-posts/api/graphql_intro-II.md

 The analysis of the code from ```queries.py``` module is similar to the code exposed in ```mutations.py``` module, so we encourage you to study this code by yourself.

-Note: We recommend add a step here for input validation purposes.
+Note: We recommend adding a step here for input validation purposes.
 We didn't include this step for simplicity reasons.
 Remember the main focus here is the GraphQL topic.

 #### The development flow